eecping/eecping.github.io/_pages/about.md

 I am a researcher and communicator excited about science for the public good.

-My academic background is in neuroscience, the history of science, and community engagement, and I have work experience in research, libraries, and writing, among others.
+My academic background is in neuroscience, the history of science, and community engagement, and I've worked in research, libraries, and writing, among other fields.

 Presently, I am the Lab Manager of the Social Cognitive Neuroscience Lab at The Ohio State University and a graduate student-at-large exploring topics in bioethics, policy, information science, and neuroscience.

+More information about my professional life can be found on [my LinkedIn](https://www.linkedin.com/in/elliotping/).

 ## What I Do